-EDITION 40 FLASHBACK – THE ARB COOPERS PLAINS MICKLEFAB RAPTOR TT
+EDITION 40 FLASHBACK – THE ARB COOPERS PLAINS MICKLEFAB RAPTOR TROPHY TRUCK

 Looking for an Australian built truck to rival the American heavy-weights starting to dominate the Extreme 2wd category, Mark Lacey turned to master craftsman, Gavin Mickle for a home grown solution…

 Sitting on the side of the dusty Australian Safari track in 2004, Mark Lacey was on the spot when Reg Owen and his White GU Wagon broke down in front of him.
 Reg, with a few choice words about the Patrols preference to lay down and die, was greeted with Lacey’s cheery greeting and an offer to buy the Nissan there and then.